7 Common Mistakes Cabinet Makers Make When Buying Cabinet Doors

 Discussing the lead time before you order your cabinet doors can help prevent order delays that affect your schedule.

 An infographic showing the lead times for Cutting Edge's common cabinet door styles.
+Cabinet makers should understand the lead time before placing their order to avoid preventable delays.

 The solution: ask your cabinet door supplier about the lead time for your cabinet doors.
 Explain the door style, order size, and any other important details so they can provide you with accurate information.